ganeshbmc/MLP_project/may_2023/things to try on kaggle.md

 	- Try polynomial features
 	- Try CountVectorizer instead of TfidfVectorizer
 	- Try both TfidfVectorizer and CountVectorizer on reviewText	-	DONE
+	- Try CountVectorizer or DictVectorizer on genre
+	- Replace " & " with "" in genre